Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her

-Pick a coordinating background wall color and a contrasting paint.
+Pick a coordinating background wall color and contrasting paint.
 Either stipple with a stencil brush or make it fast and easy with a small foam roller.
-The overall design can be subdued by mixing glaze into the stencil paint or simply going with a strong, bold color.
+The overall design can be subdued by mixing glaze into the stencil paint or simply going with an intense, bold color.

 Stripe with Tape

 This creative technique gives the room a big punch by using a combination of wide and narrow vinyl tape.
-It’s an extremely unique design compared to painted stripes.
+It’s a highly unique design compared to painted stripes.
 If you get tired of the stripes, simply remove the tape and change the room's mood by using different tape colors.

 Oversized quilts, tapestries, and antique rugs add textural character to your walls.
 They're also great for sound insulation.
 If you’re in a condo or apartment, they will help mute the sounds from your adjacent neighbor.
 Use easy clip rings to secure the textile onto a curtain rod so it won't damage the fabric.

 A wall hanging will create a stunning statement and visual interest in the space.
 To create a unified look, focus on the distinct colors within the weave.
 Make sure the colors within the fabric coordinate with your existing wall color, upholstery, flooring, and accessories.

 © 2019 Linda Chechar